 Learners participate in tree planting at Busaale Primary

 School in Kayunga District

 21,899 Learners reached

 0,917 Girls

+10,982

+Boys

-81 Schools reached 81
+81 Schools reached

+Clubs Formed

-Clubs Schools with Formed Nursery beds
+Schools with Nursery beds

 4,404

-Community Members

-reached during sensitization
+Community Members reached during awareness sessions

+2,663

-2,663 Female 1,741
+1,741

-Akampa Secret Secret supported both boys and girls at Kiranga Primary School to minimize school dropouts and absenteeism by advocating for Menstrual health eduscation A menstrual health and hygiene club was formed comprising 300 girls (primary five, six and seven).
-Within the club, a changing room was created and equipped with menstrual materials to help girls in case their days turn red when they are not aware.
+Akampa Secret Secret supported both boys and girls at Kiranga Primary School to minimize school dropouts and absenteeism by advocating for menstrual health and management education A menstrual health and hygiene club was formed and through the club, 300 girls (primary five, six and seven) were reached.
+A changing room was created and equipped with menstrual hygiene and managed materials to help girls in case their day turn red when they are not aware and are school.
 The girls are able to maintain hygiene during their red days and about 300 of them can make their own reusable sanitary pads which are sustainable and can last them up to two years if used properly.
-They have as well developed confidence and self esteem that has enabled them to have dreams and come to school every other time.
+They have as well developed confidence and self esteem that has enabled them to develop future aspirations and come to school every other time.